jhpyle/docassemble/_docs/documents.md

 {% include side-by-side.html demo="docx-recipe" %}

-In your .docx file, you will need to use appropriate [Jinja2] syntax in order to process the list of ingredients.
-Here is an example of a .docx file that uses the above data structure:
+In your DOCX template, you will need to use appropriate [Embedded DALang] syntax in order to process the list of ingredients.
+Here is an example of a DOCX template that uses the above data structure:

 ![recipe template source]({{ site.baseurl }}/img/recipe_template.png){: .maybe-full-width }

-For more information on using [Jinja2] in .docx templates, see the documentation of [`python-docx-template`].
+For more information on using Embedded DALang in DOCX templates, see the documentation of [`python-docx-template`].

-## <a name="template code"></a>Passing values using code
+## <a name="template code"></a>Passing Values using Code

-When you use the `fields` directive with [`pdf template file`], you have to use [Mako] in order to pass the values of interview variables to the template.
+When you use the `fields` sub-component with [`pdf template file`], you have to use [Mako] in order to pass the values of [DALang] variables to the template.
 For example, suppose you have a PDF file with these
 fields: